jabeztay/claude-cs/LEARNINGS.md

 #### Breakthrough Moments

-- Realising bytecode execution is just reading instruction at current PC, do the thing, and then move PC forward
+- Realising bytecode execution is just reading instruction at current PC, do the thing, and then move PC forward (or jump).
 - Understanding that a VM is a simple loop of fetch-decode-execute

 #### Connections to Other Concepts

 - Reuse of the stack calculator's stack for the VM's stack
 - Arithmetic operations are similar to those in the stack calculator, but now as opcodes
+- Prepares for next part on compilers, as we now have a target to compile to

 #### Questions for Future Exploration

+- How do real-world VMs like JVM and Python's VM work?
+- What about register-based VMs?
+- How can we optimize the VM?
+Or rather it's operations?
+Clearly takes forever to do a simple Fibonnaci or Factorial calculation right now.

 #### What I'd Do Differently

+- Refactor operations as they are mostly repeated code patterns.
+- Build the disassembler before trying to build the demo programs, as it would've helped a lot in understanding and debugging the bytecode programs.